 \subsection{Results comparing strategies for fixed sample sizes}

-Figure \ref{fig:simu_mcar_nonlinear_multivar} presents the results for one choice of correlation between covariables and percentage of missing entries, as others give similar interpretation (see Appendix~\ref{sec:appendix_additional_experiments} for different values of the correlation $\rho$ and the missing rate).
+Figure \ref{fig:simu_mcar_nonlinear_multivar_miss2_rho5} presents the results for one choice of correlation ($\rho = 0.5$) between covariates and percentage of missing entries ($20\%$), as others give similar interpretation (see Appendix~\ref{sec:appendix_additional_experiments} for different values of the correlation $\rho$ and the missing rate).

 In the MCAR case, all decision-tree methods perform similarly aside from out-of-range imputation which significantly under-performs.
 Performing a ``good'' conditional imputation, \textit{i.e.} one that captures the relationships between variables such as \textit{impute Gaussian}, slightly helps prediction.
 This is all the most true as the correlation between variables increases, which we have not displayed.
 Adding the missing-value mask is not important.
 For powerful models, random forests and gradient boosting, the benefit of conditional imputation compared to MIA is much reduced.
 These models give significantly better prediction accuracy than tree-based models as expected.

-More complex patterns (MNAR or predictive missingness) reveal the importance of the mask for conditional imputation as well as ctree and rpart.
-MIA achieves excellent performance even these more complex missing-values mechanism.
+More complex patterns (MNAR or predictive missingness) reveal the importance of adding the missing mask in most imputation strategies, except for the OOR imputation.
+MIA achieves excellent performance even for these more complex missing-values mechanisms.
 Remarkably, mean imputation also achieves good performances with random forests and xgboost methods though adding a mask helps.